 We all dance around and snap some pictures.

 As we’re dancing, I notice that Diana is next to the Israeli guy.
 It appears they are connecting.
 I hadn’t really told Diana I thought he was cute and who am I to claim dibs on someone in this environment anyway.
-Pablo has finally disappeared, and I am tired of dancing in the water anyway.
+Pablo has disappeared, and I am tired of dancing in the water anyway.

 I make my way up to a set of chairs that had been planted in the sand and plop down on one of them.
 As I do, I look to my left, out of breath, and notice the ghost that had been playing his guitar with the others on the steps.
 What is with this guy?
 I think.

 “Oh hi, how are you?”
-I say.
+I ask.

-“Gud, I didn’t talk to you before or tell you really who I am, but I am Luis.”
-He says with an accent, emphasis on the English words in all the wrong places and broken.
+“Gud, I didn’t talk to you before or tell you really who I am, but I am Luis,” he says with an accent, emphasis on the English words in all the wrong places and broken.

 My whole world stops.

 He’s wearing a shirt now that says ‘Boss’.
 It’s written across his chest bigger and bolder than it should be.
-I can’t help but smirk a little, and hope he doesn’t notice, but then I notice he has soft, curly eyelashes and soft, dark brown eyes close.
+I can’t help but smirk a little, and hope he doesn’t notice, but I notice he has soft, curly eyelashes and soft, dark brown eyes close.
 His voice is soothing and comforting to me even as he spoke those few words.
 His accent has a soft edge to it.
 His hair is beautiful and curly, as I remember, and as he smiles, I notice a dimple at each corner of his mouth.

 “I’m Ivy.”

-As we sit there, we talk of everything and nothing important.
+We sit there, we talk of everything and nothing important.
 Everything around me becomes quiet and still as I focus on him despite the loud music and people dancing, drinking, and singing.

 “So, you like Pablo?” he asks jolting me out of my trance.

-That guy.
-Why me?
 “Oh my gosh, no, we were just talking.
 He’s too young for me and not really my type.”
 He cocks his head and looks at me questioningly.

-We are interrupted, at that moment, by Diana, “We’re getting ready to head back to the main part of town.
+We are interrupted, at that moment, by Diana.
+“We’re getting ready to head back to the main part of town.
 There’s a dance club we want to go to that closes in an hour.”
 Of course, I have to go along despite not wanting to ever leave the place I am sitting.

-Luis gets up and says, “I’ll meet you there, ok?”
+Luis gets up.
+“I’ll meet you there, ok?”

-When he says ok, it sounds like his tongue is twisted and it comes out lightly slurred and muffled.
+When he says ‘ok’, it sounds like his tongue is twisted and it comes out lightly slurred and muffled.

 “OK,” I say, once again out of breath.